psu13/mutable-hakyll/posts/the-illustrated-pot-sticker-update-notice.md

 2. I added a note that making more dough balls than you need, to hedge the variance, is a good idea.

 3. I fixed the instructions that say to make a dough rope about "1/4 inch" in diameter to be more accurate.
-The actual size is more like 3/4ths to 1 inch across.
+The actual size is more like 1/2 to 3/4ths of an inch across.

 4. Recent experimentation indicates that if you start with a piece of dough that weighs about 15 grams you get a nice sized dumpling.
 12 grams is a bit too small, 18-20 is a bit too